salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2015-05-14-geolocation-overview.md

 >As of iOS 14, users will now have the option to use approximate instead of precise location.
 Users who choose to use this new approximate location permission should not expect geofences or beacons to be triggered.
 Ref: https://developer.apple.com/documentation/corelocation/cllocationmanager/3600215-accuracyauthorization

+>The below features require precise location authorization to work in iOS 14 and above.
+The MobilePush SDK will send only precise location updates to Marketing Cloud Server and approximate location updates of user device will be ignored.

 If location is enabled in your MobilePush SDK configuration (via `MarketingCloudSDKConfigBuilder()` `sfmc_setLocationEnabled()`), you can call a single method to use the Marketing Cloud location messaging feature.

 ## Location Messaging